microsoft/net-offloads/udp-reassembly-offload.md

 URO can only be attempted on a batch of packets that meet **all** the following criteria:

-- 5-tuple matches
+- 5-tuple matches.
-- Payload length is identical for all datagrams, except the last datagram which may be less
+- Payload length is identical for all datagrams, except the last datagram which may be less.
 - The checksums on pre-coalesced packets must be correct.
-- ECN, DF bits must match on all packets (IPv4)
+- ECN, DF bits must match on all packets (IPv4).
-- NextHeader must be UDP (IPv6)
+- NextHeader must be UDP (IPv6).
-- The total length of the Single Coalesced Unit (SCU) must not exceed IP max length
+- The total length of the Single Coalesced Unit (SCU) must not exceed IP max length.

 The resulting SCU must have a single IP header first, then the UDP header, followed by just the UDP payload for all coalesced datagrams concatenated together.
 ```